-Forward compatibility note:

-In the interests of forward compatibility, it is permitted for a client hello message to include extra data after the compression methods.
-This data must be included in the handshake hashes, but must otherwise be ignored.
-This is the only handshake message for which this is legal; for all other messages, the amount of data in the message must match the description of the message precisely.
+Forward compatibility note: In the interests of forward compatibility, it is permitted that a client hello message include extra data after the compression methods.
+This data MUST be included in the handshake hashes, but must otherwise be ignored.
+This is the only handshake message for which this is legal; for all other messages, the amount of data in the message MUST match the description of the message precisely.